emilychallice/continuous-wavelet-transform/README.md

 # continuous-wavelet-transform
 [old!]
 Project on the continuous wavelet transform for PHY407: Computational Physics.
 Includes separate implementation of the short-time Fourier transform and generic signal convolution.

 Write-up and patient data redacted.
-(If I can find the write-up I'll redact inside it, but it's just an undergrad paper.)
+(If I can find the write-up I'll redact inside it, but it's just an undergrad paper describing the wavelet transform.)

 Sample output of cwt.py: